-Using your Alibaba Cloud AccessKey directly to develop applications will have potential security risk.
-To enhance your account security, you can use the Security Token Service (STS) token issued for a subaccount to access Alibaba Cloud services.
+If you use the AccessKey pair of an Alibaba Cloud account in the development process, it may pose security risks.
+To enhance security, you can use the Security Token Service (STS) token issued for a RAM role to access Alibaba Cloud services.

-Security Token Service is a cloud service that provides short-term access control for Alibaba Cloud accounts (or RAM users).
-Through STS, you can issue an access credentials with custom time limit and access right to federated users (users managed by your local account system).
-Federated users can use STS short-term access credentials to call the Alibaba Cloud APIs directly, or log on to the Alibaba Cloud console to manage the authorized resources.
+STS is a cloud service that provides short-term access control for Alibaba Cloud accounts.
+You can use STS to issue an access credential with custom validity period and access permissions to the federated user who is managed by your local account system.
+Federated users can use the STS credential to call Alibaba Cloud APIs or log on to the Alibaba Cloud console to manage the authorized resources.

 from aliyunsdkcore.client import AcsClient from aliyunsdkcore.auth.credentials import StsTokenCredential sts_token_credential = StsTokenCredential('sts_access_key_id', 'sts_access_key_secret', 'sts_session_token') acs_client = AcsClient(region_id='cn-hangzhou', credential=sts_token_credential)where:

-- region-id is the ID of the region that you are using.
-You can obtain the region ID by calling the DescribeRegions API.
+- region-id is the region ID that you are using.
+You can call DescribeRegions to query the most recent region list.

-- sts-access-key-id, sts-access-key-secret, and sts-session-token are credentials returned by calling the AssumeRole API.
+- sts-access-key-id, sts-access-key-secret, and sts-session-token are credentials returned by calling AssumeRole.

-- Method 2: Use SDK to manage STS tokens
+- Method 2: Use the SDK to manage the STS token

 from aliyunsdkcore.client import AcsClient from aliyunsdkcore.auth.credentials import RamRoleArnCredential ram_role_arn_credential = RamRoleArnCredential('access_key_id', 'access_key_secret', 'role_arn', 'role_session_name') acs_client = AcsClient(region_id='cn-hangzhou', credential=ram_role_arn_credential)where:

 role-session-name is a temporary role name.
-You can call the AssumeRole API to create a temporary identity.
-After the temporary identity is created, you can use the value set for the RoleSessionName parameter as the role-session-name parameter in this method.
+You can call AssumeRole to create a temporary identity, and then use the value of RoleSessionName that is used during creation as role-session-name.